Peter J. Ortiz

 Pierre (Peter) Julien Ortiz OBE (July 5, 1913 – May 16, 1988) was a United States Marine Corps colonel who received two Navy Crosses for extraordinary heroism as a major in World War II.
-He served in North Africa and Europe during the war, as a member of the French Foreign Legion, the U.S. Marines and the Office of Strategic Services (OSS), operating behind enemy lines several times.
+He served in North Africa and Europe during the war, as a member of the French Foreign Legion, the Marine Corps, and the Office of Strategic Services (OSS), operating behind enemy lines several times.
 Ortiz also acted in Hollywood films after the war.
-He was one of very few U.S. Marines to serve in combat in Europe during World War II, and one of the most decorated Marine officers of the war.
+He was one of very few Marines who served in combat in Europe during World War II, and one of the most decorated Marine officers of the war.

 Early life

 Ortiz was born in New York to an American mother of Swiss descent and a French-born Spanish father.
 He was educated at the University of Grenoble in France.
 He spoke ten languages, including English, Spanish, French, Italian, Portuguese, German and Arabic.

 French Foreign Legion

-On February 1, 1932, at the age of 19, Ortiz joined the French Foreign Legion for five years' service in North Africa.
-He was sent to the Legion's training camp at Sidi Bel-Abbes in French Algeria.
+On February 1, 1932, at the age of 18, Ortiz joined the French Foreign Legion for five years' service in North Africa.
+He was sent to the Legion's training camp at Sidi Bel Abbès in French Algeria.
 He later served in Morocco, where he was promoted to corporal in 1933 and sergeant in 1935.
 He was awarded the Croix de Guerre twice during a campaign against the Riffian people.
 He also received the Médaille militaire.
 As an acting lieutenant, he was offered a commission as a second lieutenant if he re-enlisted.
 Instead, when his contract expired in 1937, he returned to the United States to serve as a technical adviser for war films in Hollywood.